 Hi!
 I’m Bianca, and I’m the owner of Big Day Productions.
-I am the main cinematographer and editor at Big Day and I truly want to get to know you before we begin the adventure of making your wedding film.
+I am the main cinematographer and editor at Big Day and I truly want to get to know you, before we begin the adventure of making your wedding film.

-A little about me: I was born to a father who worked at Warner Brothers Studios for 30+ years.
+My passion for filmmaking goes back to my childhood.
+I was born to a father who worked at Warner Brothers Studios for 30+ years.
 He did the lighting for movies like Back to The Future, Rocky, Ghost Busters, Goonies, and Annie, Basic Instinct and Judgment Day.
 He took me to work quite often when I was a kid.
 I wandered around the big sets and it was there that I became familiar with the process of filmmaking.

 Behind the scenes in Hawaii at the destination wedding of Jude & Jason